MigSDev5/DZMS-MissionSystem/README.md

 - Marker color.
 - 2 new missions major and 1 new misison minor.
 - Mission is locked if the player is within 600 meters.
-- it takes at least 1 player on the server for misisons to begin appearing.b</b>
+- it takes at least 1 player on the server for misisons to begin appearing.</b>

-Everything is configurable in the file DZMSConfig.sqf.
+ <i>Everything is configurable in the file DZMSConfig.sqf.</i>

 Installation:
 Download the Github Zip folder and open it with your unPacker of choice.